 Foreign Currency Matters (Topic 830): Parent's Accounting for the Cumulative Translation Adjustment upon Derecognition of Certain Subsidiaries or Groups of Assets within a Foreign Entity or of an Investment in a Foreign Entity.
 In March 2013, the FASB issued ASU No. 2013-05.
 When a reporting entity (parent) ceases to have a controlling financial interest in a subsidiary or group of assets that is a nonprofit activity or a business within a foreign entity, the parent is required to apply the guidance in subtopic 830-30 to release any related cumulative translation adjustment into net income.
 Accordingly, the cumulative translation adjustment should be released into net income only if the sale or transfer results in the complete or substantially complete liquidation of the foreign entity in which the subsidiary or group of assets had resided.
-For an equity method investment that is a foreign entity, the partial sale guidance in Accounting Standards Codification section 830-30-40 still applies.
-As such, a pro rata portion of the cumulative translation adjustment should be released into net income upon a partial sale of such an equity method investment.
-However, this treatment does not apply to an equity method investment that is not a foreign entity.
-In those instances, the cumulative translation adjustment is released into net income only if the partial sale represents a complete or substantially complete liquidation of the foreign entity that contains the equity method investment.
 This ASU is effective prospectively for fiscal years and interim periods beginning after December 15, 2013.
 This ASU will be applied prospectively to derecognition events occurring after the effective date.
 Early adoption is permitted.
-We have not yet adopted this ASU, but we are currently evaluating the impact its adoption will have on our consolidated financial statements.
+We do not expect the adoption of this ASU to have a material effect on our consolidated financial statements.